Handloading: Bullet puller

 Like any complex process, mistakes in handloading are easy to make, and a bullet puller device allows the handloader to disassemble mistakes.
 Most pullers use inertia to pull the bullet, and are often shaped like hammers.
 When in use, the case is locked in place in a head-down fashion inside the far end of the "hammer", and then the device is swung and struck against a firm surface.
 The sharp impact will suddenly decelerate the case, but the inertia exerted by the heavier mass of the bullet will keep it moving and thus pull it free from the case in a few blows, while the powder and bullet will get caught by a trapping container within the puller after the separation.
 Collet-type pullers are also available, which use a caliber-specific clamp to grip the bullet, while a loading press is used to pull the case downwards.
 It is essential that the collet be a good match for the bullet diameter because a poor match can result in significant deformation of the bullet.

-Materials required

-The following materials are needed for handloading ammunition: